nik875/nik875.github.io/index.md

 As mentioned in my <a href="files/Resume.pdf" download>resumé</a>, I like to think of myself as a **Polymathic Data Scientist.** That's because both my professional experiences and my personal interests span many disciplines.
 In my 18 years on this planet, I've…

-1. Finished construction of a [satellite](https://activities.tjhsst.edu) that's been cleared for launch to Low-Earth Orbit in October of 2022,
+- Finished construction of a [satellite](https://activities.tjhsst.edu) that's been cleared for launch to Low-Earth Orbit in October of 2022,

-2. [Collected DNA samples](https://tjhsst.fcps.edu/features/tj-educational-experiences-collecting-samples-jefferson-memorial-and-arlington-national) from the roof of the Jefferson memorial and Arlington National Cemetery's amphitheater,
+- [Collected DNA samples](https://tjhsst.fcps.edu/features/tj-educational-experiences-collecting-samples-jefferson-memorial-and-arlington-national) from the roof of the Jefferson memorial and Arlington National Cemetery's amphitheater,

-3. Coached a middle school [Vex Robotics team](https://www.lcps.org/site/default.aspx?PageType=3&ModuleInstanceID=337038&ViewID=7b97f7ed-8e5e-4120-848f-a8b4987d588f&RenderLoc=0&FlexDataID=424529&PageID=241726) that went to the Words level three years in a row and won the Virginia state championship two years in a row,
+- Conducted independent microbial genomics research into DNA representation and visualization using machine learning (paper upcoming), sparking my ongoing love for research and data science,

-4. Conducted independent microbial genomics research into DNA representation and visualization using machine learning (paper upcoming), sparking my ongoing love for research and data science,
+- Joined the [Texas Rocket Engineering Lab](https://www.texasrocketlab.com/) where I currently work as a systems engineering team member.

 And many more (see the [Projects](https://nik875.github.io/projects.html) page for a full list), with even more projects currently in the pipeline.